Kang-Ji-2048/Kang-Ji-2048/README.md

 - Python (Machine learning, data wrangling, webscraping)
 - R (Modelling, data wrangling)
 - SQL (Database design, implementation and queries)
+I also have a cloud practicitioners qualification for AWS, and also attended a cybersecurity course subsidised by GCHQ for 2021 and 2022

 <!--
 **Kang-Ji-2048/Kang-Ji-2048** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.